ibm-watson-embedded-business-assistant/eba-example-agents/docs/LandingPage.md

 The Watson Embedded Business Assistant (EBA) consists of a reasoning engine and a set of domain agents.
 Agents can be programmed and directly executed using this lab.

 As you begin your agent development, you may want to familarize yourself with the [components](./components/Components.md) necessary for building an agent, as well as with the [development lab](./lab/Overview.md) that is used to program them.
-Additionally, our team has created a set of useful [samples](./Samples.md) to help you get started.
+We have a [getting started tutorial](./getting-started/GettingStarted.md) for new developers, as well as a set of useful [samples](./Samples.md) to help you get started.

 The following articles describe various features of Watson Assistant:
 * [Amplification in natural language understanding](./articles/NaturalLanguageUnderstatnding.md)